 We're talking about branding, which is no longer for the likes of just Disney and Coca-Cola, Apple and Beyoncé.
-Anyone looking to carve out a promising career, and “future-proof” themselves in a volatile workforce, and a pandemic, will need to focus on treating his or her personal reputation and professional offering as a distinct personal brand.
+Today’s expectations and realities regarding self-promotion have changed.
+Microsoft’s multibillion-dollar acquisition of LinkedIn in 2016 underscored the confluence of self-publishing, social networking and professional development—too big to be ignored.Anyone looking to carve out a promising career, and “future-proof” themselves—especially in the age of COVID-19—will need to focus on treating his or her personal reputation and professional offering as a distinct personal brand.

-- Brand Identity—Strong, enduring brands, however, start with some serious soul-searching.This brand discovery phase involves pinpointing one’s strengths, beliefs, values and key market differentiators.
-Dig deep, and carefully.
-Ask ruthlessly honest questions of friends, family and colleagues to arrive at concrete factors that help formulate your personal brand identity.
+- Brand Identity—Strong, enduring brands start with serious soul-searching.This brand discovery phase involves pinpointing not only your strengths, beliefs, values, but also your key market differentiators.
+Dig deep—and carefully.
+Ask ruthlessly honest questions of friends, family, and colleagues to arrive at the concrete factors that will help formulate your personal brand identity.

-The next step is to tell a story!
-You need to create a compelling narrative that brings your unique brand elements together.
-When a prospective employer asks some variation on “So tell me a little something about yourself?” you need to be able to answer in an entertaining, concise and authentic way.
-You might want to portray yourself as an outlier, beating the odds.
-Stories of redemption are the most powerful -- just look at the boys rescued from the flooded caves in Thailand.
-Or you can position yourself as following a hero, or deliberately taking a different path to those currently at the top of your chosen profession.
+- Create a Narrative—The next step is to tell a story!It’s imperative to create a compelling narrative that brings your unique brand elements together.
+When a prospective employer asks some variation on “So tell me a little something about yourself?” you need to answer in an entertaining, concise, and authentic way.
+You may want to portray yourself as an outlier, beating the odds.
+Stories of redemption are the most powerful—just think about Gamestop’s ascension from the brink of bankruptcy.
+Or position yourself as following a hero, or deliberately taking a different path to those currently at the top of your chosen profession.

-With the average worker beginning his or her career now predicted to switch positions roughly once every four years (Pew Research), and given that our time in the workforce is only expected to lengthen, most of you face the prospect of securing a dozen or more jobs over your lifetime.
+With the average worker beginning his or her career now predicted to switch positions roughly once every four years (Pew Research) and given that our time in the workforce is only expected to lengthen, most of you face the daunting prospect of securing a dozen or more jobs over your lifetime.

 Lastly, stay on message, but let your brand flex and develop.
-Defining one’s professional identity by current position is not a viable long-term strategy, given that one’s position is likely to change in the (relative) near term.
-Remember: you have a lot to offer.
-Branding yourself is the best way to ensure you get a chance to deliver.
+Defining one’s professional identity by current position is not a viable long-term strategy, given that one’s position is likely to change in the (relative) near term (which we’ve seen up close over the past year).